 We do not generally provide executives with perquisites other than programs made available to all Company employees.
-Mr. Drachman's employment agreement provides for reimbursement up to \$10,000 annually for incremental term life insurance.
-Mr. Stewart W. Strong and Ms. Patricia J. Kennedy receive an annual car allowance of \$7,200 and €12,000 (\$16,709), respectively.
-Further, we have historically provided certain relocation benefits to executives.
+Mr. Carrel's employment agreement provides for reimbursement of certain out-of-pocket expenses, including temporary housing and for reimbursement up to \$10,000 annually for incremental term life insurance.
+Mr. Drachman's employment agreement also provided for reimbursement up to \$10,000 annually for incremental term life insurance.
+Ms. Patricia J. Kennedy receives an annual car allowance of €12,000 (\$15,432).
+Further, Mr. Andrew L. Lux was provided \$58,885 in relocation benefits.

-The Compensation Committee has adopted a policy, effective January 1, 2012, that officers of the Company will no longer be reimbursed by the Company for personal taxes owed by them resulting from their receipt of perquisites, other than for relocation expenses.
+The Compensation Committee adopted a policy, effective January 1, 2012, that officers of the Company will not be reimbursed by the Company for personal taxes owed by them resulting from their receipt of perquisites, other than for relocation expenses.
+The Committee made an exception to this policy in March 2013 for Mr. Carrel's life insurance premium payments.